MTTRK/ANN/README.md

 **test_input/en/bmes/goldstd_trainset.segmentation** and the **test_input/en/goldstd_develset.words**.

 Although the numbers look good sometimes (F-Score=0.99...), this still sadly is a poor performance.
 The endings barely get recognized.
 The evaluation considers ['B', 'S'] TRUE and ['E', 'M'] FALSE.
+The F-Score, Precision and Recall values are aggregated over the entire development wordset, i.e. they are not the average per word metrics.

 ## Inference